psychemedia/storytelling-notes/and-the-girl-played-on.md

 She went back into the cottage, sobbing and crying.
 Through her tears, she blurted out what the Wolf had demanded she should do.

-Sitting in the corner, her grandmother said: "it is many years since I have heard of anyone spinning nettles... but it used to be done once, and so I am sure it can be done again. "
+Sitting in the corner, her grandmother said: "it is many years since I have heard of anyone spinning nettles... but it used to be done once, and so I am sure it can be done again."

 And sitting next to her, an old, old woman, older than the hills, who had known the girl's mother, and her grandmother's mother, and her grandmother's grandmother before her.
 She had recently taken to visiting again, sitting in the shadows, or later in the day, in the flickering candlelight, as if she were waiting, waiting for something, nodding her head and rarely saying a word.
-But now she said something: " he is foolish to make you such a bargain."
+But now she said something: "he is foolish to make you such a bargain."

 That evening, Renelde's young man came to visit, as he did every evening.
-When Renelde told him what Burchard had said, he was angry, and asked what he should do: " Would you like me to watch for the Wolf, and split his skull with a blow from my axe ? "
+When Renelde told him what Burchard had said, he was angry, and asked what he should do: "Would you like me to watch for the Wolf, and split his skull with a blow from my axe?"

-"No," replied Renelde, " there must be no blood shed over my bridal gown.
+"No," replied Renelde, "there must be no blood shed over my bridal gown.
 And I have told you how good the Countess was to my mother.
 But maybe, maybe?, if make the broidal shift, that will be enough."

 VII